slowy07/luna/CONTRIBUTING.md

 ### ⚠️NOTE⚠️
 if you encountered an issue when running pip, try running pip with higher privilege using sudo

-## panduan kontribusi
+## contribution guideline
-* every changes that you proposed need to
+* any changes that you made need to output such that
 * use `snake_case` when naming a file
 * every tutorial or implementation need to be in the same folder, like so: